-With the ppc-configurator it is possible to switch of=== fixed IP or DHCP The PPC4 can also be set in fixed ip mode.
-This will allow for a lot more pixels to be controlled.
+With the ppc-configurator it is possible to switch of DHCP and assign a fixed IP address to the PPC4.
+This will also allow for controlling up to 4000 pixels.
+With DHCP enabled the PPC4 can handle a maximum of about 2666 pixels in total.

 You can disable DHCP by clearing the checkbox and filling in the IP adress and network mask.
 Press upload configuration and the settings are saved to the controller.
 After a reboot it will use the new network settings.
 So make sure you fill in the correct IP adress.